nelhage/blog.nelhage.com/content/draft/efficiency-vs-resiliency.markdown

 I've found this to be a common tradeoff.
 Distributed computation frameworks are flexible and resilient in the sense of being able to handle near-arbitrary workloads by scaling up.
 They can handle someone deploying inefficient code by scaling out, and handle hardware failures transparently.
 Need to process more data?
 Just add more hardware (often transparently, using some sort of autoscaling).

-On the flip side, carefully-coded single-node solutions will tend to be faster (sometimes 10-100x faster!), but are much more brittle: If the dataset no longer fits on one node, or if you need to peform a 10x more expensive analysis, or if a new engineer on the team unwittingly commits slow code inside a tight inner loop, the entire system may fall over or fail to perform its job.
+On the flip side, carefully-coded single-node solutions will tend to be faster (sometimes 10-100x faster!), but are much more brittle: If the dataset no longer fits on one node, or if you need to perform a 10x more expensive analysis, or if a new engineer on the team unwittingly commits slow code inside a tight inner loop, the entire system may fall over or fail to perform its job.

 [cost]: https://www.usenix.org/system/files/conference/hotos15/hotos15-paper-mcsherry.pdf